krasserm/super-resolution/README.md

 for training details.
 EDSR and SRGAN training is done with a custom training loop whereas WDSR training uses the high-level Keras API.

-## Previous implementation

-A previous implementation of EDSR, WDSR and SRGAN based on Keras and Tensorflow 1.x is available on [this branch](https://github.com/krasserm/super-resolution/tree/previous) but will not be maintained any longer.